fifth-postulate/story-generation/ASSIGNMENT.md

 Many of you are taking this course as an intro to symbolic AI.
 This is a very typical sort of symbolic AI task.
 I've met many AI programmers who have never really learned to make what they contemptuously call "content", much as many software engineers don't know (much) CSS and act like that's OK.
 Writing good content is a hard skill you really only learn through experience.
 So as long as we're here, let's learn all the skills, even ones further outside our comfort zone.
 The "content" is important.

-We will use a method, "TALE-SPIN", due to James Meehan[1], that depends on a planner.
-So in week one we will build a planner.
-In week two we'll use the planner to build a story generator.
-In week 3 we'll make the story generator be customizable and give it a web interface.
+We will use a method, "TALE-SPIN", due to James Meehan[1], that depends on a *planner*.
+So in *week one* we will build a planner.
+In *week two* we'll use the planner to build a story generator.
+In *week three* we'll make the story generator be customizable and give it a web interface.

 ## Story Generator
 Let's turn your planner into a story generator.
 We'll use the TALESPIN method.